The University is accredited by the Higher Learning Commission.

 The University offers a bachelor of science (B.S.) in chemistry.

 The chemistry major is excellent preparation for students seeking careers in industry, graduate school, or professional school.
 Coursework offers students depth of knowledge in the five recognized sub-fields of chemistry—analytical, biochemistry, inorganic, organic, and physical chemistry.
 Students have opportunities to participate in research projects under the direct supervision and support of full-time faculty members.

-The chemistry major offers four concentrations:
+The chemistry major offers three concentrations:

 All chemistry majors follow similar curriculum patterns during the first two years of study.
 Thus, students have time to consult their advisors before choosing the track that suits his or her individual plans.

 The Department of Chemistry and Physics at Indiana State assures students the best of both worlds—hands-on use of state-of-the-art instrumentation of the type found at major research universities and the closeness between students and faculty that characterizes smaller liberal arts colleges.